Curvature Invariants for Lorentzian Traversable Wormholes: Conclusion

 Computing and plotting the invariant functions has significant advantages for the inspection of wormholes.
 As mentioned previously, the advantage of plotting the invariants is that they are free from coordinate mapping distortions and other artifacts of the chosen coordinates.
-The resulting invariants properly illustrate the underlying spacetime revealing the presence of any artifacts, divergences or discontinuities, independent of coordinate system.
-Once the artifacts are revealed by the invariants, they can be related mathematically to the standard tensors.
-Their effect on a objects motion can then be analyzed.
+The resulting invariants properly illustrate the entire underlying spacetime independent of the coordinate system chosen.
+Plotting the invariants exposes the presence of any artifacts, divergences or discontinuities anywhere on the manifold.
+Once the artifacts are revealed by the invariants, they can be related mathematically to the tensors in \eqref{1}-\eqref{6}.
+Their effect on an object's motion can then be analyzed.
 A second advantage is the relative ease with which the invariants can be plotted.
-Software packages exist or can be developed to calculate the standard tensors.
+Software packages exist or can be developed to calculate the tensors in \eqref{1}-\eqref{6}.
 The aforementioned tensors lead to a chosen basis of invariants.
-While the GD invariants were chosen to be computed and plotted in this paper, other choices of invariants exist, such as the Witten and Petrov.
+While the CM invariants were chosen to be computed and plotted in this paper, other choices exist, such as the Cartan invariants and the Witten and Petrov invariants \cite{8, McNutt:2017paq}.
 These can be computed and plotted without difficulty.
 Since the invariants are either scalars or pseudoscalars, they can be straightforwardly plotted and visually interpreted. \\